Toloka/docs/en/toloka-kit/recipes/filter-tolokers.md

 - **Citizenship** ([Citizenship](../reference/toloka.client.filter.Citizenship.md) filter class): The tasks will be shown only to the Tolokers from the countries specified in the filter.
 - **Client** ([ClientType](../reference/toloka.client.filter.ClientType.md) filter class): The pool tasks will be available in the selected Toloka client, in our case, in the mobile app.
 - **Device type** ([DeviceCategory](../reference/toloka.client.filter.DeviceCategory.md) filter class): The pool tasks will be available to the Tolokers with the specified devices.
-- **Education** ([Education](../reference/toloka.client.filter.Education.md) filter class): The pool tasks will be available to the Tolokers with the specified education level.
 - **Gender** ([Gender](../reference/toloka.client.filter.Gender.md) filter class): The pool tasks will be available to the Tolokers with the specified gender.
 - **Languages** ([Languages](../reference/toloka.client.filter.Languages.md) filter class): The pool tasks will be available to the Tolokers with the specified languages.
 Read the [Filter Tolokers with confirmed language knowledge](filter-tolokers-languages.md) recipe to learn how to filter Tolokers with various languages for which they passed the language test.
 - **Operating system** ([OSFamily](../reference/toloka.client.filter.OSFamily.md) filter class): The pool tasks will be available to the Tolokers who use devices with the specified operating systems.